memmett/PyWENO/docs/codegen.rst

    own).

 #.
 Generate either (i) code snippets (kernels) to use as building
-   blocks for your own code, or (ii) callable functions/subroutines (wrappers).
+   blocks for your own code, or (ii) callable functions/subroutines.

 Kernels